Day Camps for kids 5-12

 Returning Campers

-Registration will open for returning campers at 9AM on Wednesday, February 12th.
-A limited number of camp spots will be available; you are welcome to join the waitlist if the camp you want is full.
+Registration will open for returning campers at 9AM on Wednesday, January 21st.
+A limited number of camp spots will be available for each week during early registration.
+If the camp you want is full, check back on Friday!

 New Campers